jprante/elasticsearch-langdetect/README.rst

 This is an implementation of a plugin for `Elasticsearch <http://github.com/elasticsearch/elasticsearch>`_ using the implementation of Nakatani Shuyo's `language detector <http://code.google.com/p/language-detection/>`_.

 It uses 3-gram character and a Bayesian filter with various normalizations and feature sampling.
 The precision is over 99% for 53 languages.

+The plugin offers a mapping type to specify fields where you want to enable language deetction.
+Detected languages are indexed into a subfield of the field named 'lang', as you can see in the example.
+The field can be queried for language codes.

-The plugin offers a REST endpoint where a short text can be posted in UTF-8, and Elasticsearch responds with a list of recognized languages.
+The plugin offers also a REST endpoint, where a short text can be posted to in UTF-8, and the plugin responds with a list of recognized languages.

-Currently, it does not provide automatic language-aware indexing.
-It is just `"sugar coating" <https://github.com/elasticsearch/elasticsearch/issues/489>`_.
-You have to evaluate the response by yourself and take the appropriate language-dependent action.
+Thanks to Alexander Reelsen for his OpenNLP plugin, from where I have copied and adapted the mapping type analysis code.

 Installation
 ------------